alorence/django-modern-rpc/docs/misc/contributing.rst

 .. code-block:: bash

-   # Run all supported Python / Django versions combinations
+   # Run all supported Python / Django version combinations
    nox

-   # Run tests suits with Python 3.12 (using tag)
+   # Run test suites with Python 3.12 (using tag)
    nox -t py312

-   # Run tests suites with Django 5.2 (using tag)
+   # Run test suites with Django 5.2 (using tag)
    nox -t dj52

    # Run a specific test suite
-   nox -s 'tests(Python 3.14 × Django 5.1)'
+   nox -s 'tests(Python 3.13 × Django 5.1)'

    # Run a specific test in all supported test suites (a.k.a pass command arguments to pytest)
    nox -- -k jsonrpc